dyutng/MusicArtistCollaborationNetwork-SI507/README.md

 - Expanding past the current 52-artist seed set into the thousands, across more genres and eras
 - An LLM layer that turns a `shortest_path` result into a written narrative — *"Amy Winehouse's soul influence reaches TWICE through three hops of genre-blending pop"* — instead of a bare list of names
 - Spotify audio-feature data (tempo, energy, valence) layered onto each hop of a path, so a traversal shows not just *who* connects two artists but *how the sound itself shifts* along the way

-## Tech Stack

-Python · `networkx` · Last.fm API · `requests` · `unittest`

----

-*This was built for SI 507 (University of Michigan School of Information), a course on object-oriented design, graph/tree data structures, and API-driven applications.*